Janne252/coh2-replay-enhancements/README.md

 # Features
 ![](screenshots/example-01.png)
 - All events of an entire squad dying are indicated with in-game UI elements
-    - Death events appear in the event queue andand clicking the event moves the camera to the event location
+    - Death events appear in the event queue and clicking the event moves the camera to the event location
     - Death event indicators are displayed for 60 seconds
         - Indicator consists of a minimap/tactical map icon (red ☠️) and an in-game marker with player name, unit icon, and unit name
     - Any death event indicator can be removed by pressing `Ctrl+D` (likely not the final hotkey, can be easily changed)